 Cost of Ownership

-This Auris has been given a good once-over in the efficiency department.
+This Auris has been given a good once-over in the efficiency department in recent years.
 The 1.2T model benefits from fuel consumption of 60.1mpg and 109g/km CO2 emissions when fitted with a manual gearbox.
 Go for the Multidrive S transmission and those numbers improve to 61.4mpg and 106g/km.
 Many drivers will be drawn to the diesel engines and the 1.4 D-4D here returns combined cycle fuel consumption of 83.1mpg, while CO2 emissions have dropped sharply from 99 to 89g/km.
-The 1.6 D4-D diesel replaces the old 2.0-litre diesel that was previously sold into some European markets and its CO2 emissions are markedly lower, improving to 104g/km.
+The 1.6 D4-D diesel replaced the old 2.0-litre diesel that was previously sold into some European markets and its CO2 emissions are markedly lower, improving to 104g/km.
 Combined fuel consumption is 68.9mpg, while total cost of ownership figures are further reduced by longer service intervals.
 The Auris might not have been a big hit for new car buyers but it's long been a bit of a sleeper hit on the used market amongst buyers who want the reliability of a new car but not the price tag.
 There's no reason why this car won't be just the same, so couple strong residuals with low emissions, a reasonable asking price and insurance groupings that are a group or two below the class average and you have a strong contender.

 Some cars are an instant hit, others are a bit of a slow burn and then there's the Toyota Auris.
 It's a car whose appeal is, to many, so hard to fathom that it never really challenges the top contenders in the sales charts.
 The reason?
 It's struggled to shake off the stigma of being a bit, well, boring.
 But here's the thing.
-This latest car isn't bland at all.
+This current car isn't bland at all.
 It's a family hatchback that's been designed with care, built with diligence and which is better looking than most rivals in its class.
 You just know it'll be incredibly reliable and there's no shortage of customer choice.
 Toyota perhaps needs to inject a bit of attitude into the Auris range with a really potent sports model.
 It might not make too many sales but it'll have a real halo effect over the rest of the range.
 Overall, what we've learnt here is that the Auris is a good car, encumbered by an out of date reputation.
 It's time to leave the old attitudes behind.